Revised Standard Version Catholic Edition: Liturgical use and endorsements

-Catholic authors Scott Hahn, Curtis Mitch, and Jimmy Akin use the RSV2CE.
+Catholic authors Scott Hahn, Curtis Mitch, and Jimmy Akin use the RSV-2CE.

 Although the revised lectionary based on the New American Bible is the only English-language lectionary that may be used at Roman Rite Catholic Mass in the United States, the Revised Standard Version, Second Catholic Edition has been approved for liturgical use in Ordinariate Catholic parishes for former Anglicans around the world.
 To that end, Ignatius Press has published a lectionary based on the RSV-2CE, approved for use by the Episcopal Conference of the Antilles and by the Congregation for Divine Worship and the Discipline of the Sacraments for use in the personal ordinariates.
 The Personal Ordinariate of Our Lady of Walsingham in the United Kingdom has adopted the RSV-2CE as "the sole lectionary authorized for use" in its liturgies.

 In November 2015, the Catholic Bishops' Conference of England and Wales decided to ask approval to use it in a new lectionary for England and Wales.
 However, ultimately the English Standard Version, a later revision of the RSV, was chosen as the basis for the new lectionary in that country.